SEARCH the WILD FLOWER FINDER Website

 Where <odour> can, at the moment, be any of the following:

-aromatic, herb(al), spaghetti bolognese, alcohol, stuffing, honey, (shoe) polish, (new) (mown) hay, resin(ous), roast(ed) peanuts, anise(ed), star anise, ricard, pernod, ouzo, aromatic, camphor, pleasant, fantastic, wonderful, perfume(y), fragrant, scent(ed), sweet, musk, vanilla, custard, ice cream, spice(y), apple(s), apple pie, dentist, gargle, pungent, mouse(y), putrid, pong(s), awful, vile, evil, stink(s), reek(s), nauseous, rosemary, sage, radish, fish, pine, orange(s), garlic, jasmine, apple, roses, curry, cloves, chives, thyme, marjoram, origano, hops.
+aromatic, herb(al), spaghetti bolognese, alcohol, stuffing, honey, (shoe) polish, (new) (mown) hay, resin(ous), roast(ed) peanuts, anise(ed), star anise, ricard, pernod, ouzo, camphor, pleasant, fantastic, wonderful, perfume(y), fragrant, scent(ed), sweet, musk, vanilla, custard, ice cream, spice(y), apple(s), apple pie, dentist, gargle, pungent, mouse(y), putrid, pong(s), awful, vile, evil, stink(s), reek(s), nauseous, rosemary, sage, radish, fish, pine, orange(s), garlic, jasmine, roses, curry, cloves, chives, thyme, marjoram, origano, hops.

 example: smell?custard

-You can actually search the entire Wild Flower Website by using just ordinary searches, rather than the particular special keys mentioned above which are highly specific.
+You can actually search the entire Wild Flower Website by using just ordinary plain-text searches, rather than the particular special keys mentioned above which are highly specific.

 SEARCH HINTS